-Ryan International School murder case: CBI checks accused Class XI student's internet surfing records
+Ryan International School murder case: CBI checks accused Class XI student's internet surfing records - Firstpost

 The teenager was reportedly under the CBI scanner after the agency enhanced a grainy CCTV footage obtained from the school, which showed the victim, Pradhuman, going into a washroom, the sources said.

-They, however, remained tightlipped on whether the teenager accused was spotted in the footage, luring Pradyuman into the washroom.
+They, however, remained tight-lipped on whether the teenager accused was spotted in the footage, luring the seven-year-old into the washroom.

 The accused was quizzed by the agency several times before being apprehended on 8 November, the sources said.

-The agency had also thoroughly probed the involvement of Kumar, the school bus conductor, who was arrested by the Gurugram police on the charges of killing Pradyuman, but could not find any evidence indicating his involvement, they added.
+The agency had also thoroughly probed the involvement of Kumar, the school bus conductor, who was arrested by the Gurugram police on the charges of killing the Class 2 student, but could not find any evidence indicating his involvement, they added.

 The sources refused to comment on the possibility of Kumar being framed by the police and the complicity of Gurgaon police officers in destroying evidence in order to help the teen accused escape the clutches of law.